 When you notice the clock ticking on the wall, you don’t say, I am that clock ticking (unless you want to be poetic).
 We are not what we notice.
 The noticer is the subject, what is noticed is the object.

 Quiet awareness notices the mind and its sense of “me-doing”.
 Quiet awareness is the subject, while the active thinking mind and its sense of self as the doer is the object.

 We’re not used to understanding that… oops, big mistake.
 Time to learn to how to keep the mind still, and find out the truth of it.
-Counting from 1 -10 gives us the tiniest little glimpse.
+Watching the mind counting from 1 -10 gives us the tiniest little glimpse.